THEATRE PRODUCTIONS

 • Take Climate Action

-As part of Kyoto’s West End run we created a toolbox of ideas, big and small, at the intersection of personal, local and systemic change, to help us all take those next steps towards a sustainable future.
+As part of Kyoto’s West End run we created a toolbox of ideas, big and small, at the intersection of personal, local and systemic change, to help audiences take those next steps towards a sustainable future.
 As the play reminds us, “a tiny zone of agreement” can spark something bigger.
 It can give us hope, even when it can all seem too big a challenge.
 Click to find out “just one thing” you can do today to take action for the planet.

 • Support the People of Afghanistan